FC 27 TACTICS

 Any modification to a Preset automatically changes it to Custom.
 Likewise, resetting a tactic restores it to its original state when you first opened the tactics screen.

-The system also offers dynamic feedback, analyzing your team, tactics, and player Roles, and highlighting three strengths and three areas that could be improved.
+The system also offers dynamic feedback system, analyzing your team, tactics, and player Roles, and highlighting three strengths and three areas that could be improved.

 Custom Tactics